 A general contractor who employs subcontractors must, in addition to having expertise in construction, be able to operate a small company efficiently.
 This includes being able to pay personnel, creating marketing and advertising campaigns, and withholding and paying employment taxes.

 The character of the contractor is another important consideration.
 In addition to working with materials, contractors often interact directly with customers.
 They need to be able to motivate others to do their best job and have the patience to deal with customers who are prone to making impulsive decisions or taking an inordinate amount of time to settle on a color palette.
-A competent general is aware that there is no profit to be made in drama and is able to develop solutions that are both speedy and cost-effective.
+A competent general is aware that there is no profit to be made in drama and can develop solutions that are both speedy and cost-effective.
 The workday is packed with a dozen different difficulties.

 Where to Go for Guides and How to Get Started in the Construction Profession